 - the Initiative to Promote Fundamental Labour Rights and Practices in Myanmar, a multi-stakeholder effort led by the United State Trade Representative to upgrade social protection in Myanmar.

 - emergent Executive branch and Congressional initiatives focused on eliminating forced labor, human trafficking and the worst forms of child labor in global supply chains.

-- USCIB Corporate Responsibility and Labor & Employment Policy Meetings, May 3 and 4
+- Joint USCIB Corporate Responsibility and Labor & Employment Policy Meetings, Washington, DC, October 19 and 20